SeaQL/sea-streamer/README.md

 ## Sponsor

-Our [GitHub Sponsor](https://github.com/sponsors/SeaQL) profile is up!
 SeaQL.org is an independent open-source organization run by passionate developers.
-If you enjoy using SeaORM, please star and share our repositories.
-If you feel generous, a small donation will be greatly appreciated, and goes a long way towards sustaining the project.
+If you enjoy using our libraries, please star and share our repositories.
+If you feel generous, a small donation via [GitHub Sponsor](https://github.com/sponsors/SeaQL) will be greatly appreciated, and goes a long way towards sustaining the organization.

 We invite you to participate, contribute and together help build Rust's future.